-The CODATA Center of Excellence in Data for Society at the University of Arizona (CEDS) is a data governance and science diplomacy think tank.
+The CODATA Center of Excellence in Data for Society at the University of Arizona (CEDS) is a data science think tank.
 We study ethical AI, collaboratory cultures, data commons, and the technology trends that impact privacy, education, diversity, in digital society.
 Our Center also serves an advisory function by convening transdisciplinary experts to provide guidance on data governance and science diplomacy to global stakeholders.

 CEDS is a woman-led research center with a diverse staff committed to the inclusion of underrepresented communities in the development of the digital future.
 It is a joint incubation of Data7 + iSchool + NNI + CDSDS.

 CODATA's recently released Decadal Programme is an ambitious initiative to bring multidisciplinary, cross-domain stakeholders together through big data assets to advance progress in the international research community's shared scientific challenges.
 Find out how your work can accelerate innovation, deepen scientific understanding, and enhance interdisciplinary data-intensive methodologies with CODATA.
 Join us on October 20, 2020 to learn how to connect your research to CODATA's global network of data scientists, science advisors, researchers, practitioners, facilities, and training opportunities.